twcc/man-vip/doc-en/docs/user-guides/twcc/cos/manage-buckets/manage-objects/file-encryption.md

 :::info
-- In this document, we use S3 Browser as an example of client software, you can choose other software
+- In this document, we use S3 Browser as an example of client software, you can choose other software.
 - For more tutorials on using S3 Browser's Cloud Object Storage, refer to [<ins>Manage files with third-party software - S3 Browser</ins>](https://man.twcc.ai/@twccdocs/guide-cos-s3browser-zh)
 :::